 The optimistic brain and how outlook influences learning

 Once there was a baby mosquito who left home for the first time.
 When the baby mosquito returned its mother asked, “How was your first flight?
 The baby mosquito responded enthusiastically, “It was amazing!
 Everyone was clapping!”
-The reason for this story being that an optimistic outlook can influence your perception of reality and, in-turn, optimize your life.
-Research suggests that optimists excel at finding jobs, have better cardiovascular health, and improved mental health compared to those with pessimistic outlooks.
+Research suggests that your outlook can influence your perception of reality, and optimists excel at finding jobs, have better cardiovascular health, and improved mental health compared to those with pessimistic outlooks.

 There is an overwhelming number of self-help books, manifestation methods, and research devoted to positive thinking and optimism.
 They flood you with tips, tricks, and techniques to rewire your brain to get yourself into a positive frame of mind.
 Winston Churchill famously said, “The pessimist sees the difficulty in every opportunity.
 The optimist sees opportunity in every difficulty.”
 Although much of the research, literature, and methodology used to rewire thinking is geared toward the adult brain, young children show signs of optimism and pessimism early on.
 Science has begun to uncover how optimism and pessimism not only influence health but also learning capabilities in children.
 Applying neuroscience and positive psychology in the classroom aids in academic success by helping students gain control over their thoughts, feelings, and brain chemistry.